mcharouk/aws/Certification/developer.md

 # Caching

 * an alternative to write through cache strategy, is to write the data in the backend and invalidate the cache.
 It can lower the amount of memory the cache uses, by only storing the keys that are effectively used

+# CloudFront

+* failover
+  * routes all incoming requests to the primary origin, even when a previous request failed over.
+It only sends requests to 2ndary after a request the the primary fails.
+  * Only failover on GET, HEAD or OPTIONS method.
+* CloudFront functions works only on a viewer request, not for an origin request.
+Lambda@Edge are the only option in this case.
+* Viewer requests are triggered before getting data from the cache or just after retrieving data from the cache.

+# API Gateway

+* charged only for method-level metrics, not for stage or API-level metrics.
+* For enabling Cloudwatch method level metrics,
+  * you have to provide a specific IAM role that enables API Gateway to write to CloudWatch Logs.
+  * you have to enable STS for the region